mrazomej/evo_mwc/code/processing/growth_curves_plate_reader/20200613_r1_O2_beta-thujaplicin/README.md

 ---
 status: Rejected
-reason: experiment not yet completed
+reason: Strains do not follow the expected trend.
 ---

 # 2020-06-13 Plate Reader Growth Measurement